16 Comments

 this really hit home, Maureen. the brick-and-mortar analogy is such a great way to think about it.
 And I love your take on AI—not as a threat, but as something that could free us up to focus on the human side of design.
 Excited to keep following your writing—thank you for sharing this! 😊

-Soda's avatar
+silapasilapin's avatar

 I used to be a brick designer (given how I grew up with rigid academic path) until I started working in early stage startups I find myself more of a mortar designer.
 I call myself multidisciplinary designer because I’m interested in too many things, seems like mortar designer fits as well